opendatasoft/ods-documentation/source/publishing_data/04_configuring_a_source/connectors/wfs.rst

 Creation
 ~~~~~~~~

 1. Enter the URL to the layer in the Enter a URL area, when creating a new dataset.
-It must contain the TypeName (e.g. http://example.com?service=WFS&TypeName=mylayer).
+It must contain the TypeName (for example, `http://example.com?service=WFS&TypeName=mylayer`).
 2. Press Enter, or click the + button.